 - Home to the National Library, the Weltmuseum, the Museum of Austrian History, and more

-- Hitler famously used the balcony to announce Austria’s “annexation” by Germany
+- Hitler (in)famously used the balcony to announce Austria’s “annexation” into Germany

 - See also: The Hofburg winter palace

-Despite its grand look, the Neue Burg is a relative baby in Vienna’s historical architectural landscape.
+The Neue Burg forms an extended wing from the main Hofburg area and lines one side of Heldenplatz square (see the photo above).
+Despite its grand look, the building is a relative baby in Vienna’s historical architectural landscape.

 When the city walls came down in the mid-1800s and the great period of construction began around the edge of the Old Town, plans were made to build a set of imperial buildings known as the Kaiserforum.

-Unfortunately, the good intentions foundered on such small matters as cash, and only part of the Kaiserforum saw the light of day: the Kunsthistorisches and Naturhistorisches museums, for example…and the Neue Burg.
+Unfortunately, the good intentions foundered on such small matters as cash.
+Only part of the Kaiserforum saw the light of day: the Kunsthistorisches and Naturhistorisches museums, for example…and the Neue Burg.

-Construction began in 1881, but various delays meant it was still ongoing at the end of World War I, at which point there was no real need for imperial apartments (on account of there being no imperial family to go in them).
+Construction began in 1881, but various delays meant work was still ongoing at the end of World War I. The new building should have provided apartments for the Imperial family and associates, with rooms for guests and other luminaries in a twin building opposite that was never started.
+By 1918, however, there was no real need for imperial apartments (on account of there being no imperial family to go in them).